Constraints on Phase Transitions in Neutron Star Matter: Concluding Remarks

-The neutron star data base, recently extended by adding the heaviest so far observed pulsar (PSR J0952-0607), requires a much stiffer neutron star matter equation of state compared to previous analyses.
-As a consequence, baryon densities reached in the cores of even very heavy neutron stars do not exceed about five times the density of normal nuclear matter.
-In chiral model descriptions of the nucleon which suggest a scale separation between a valence quark core and a mesonic cloud, the compact cores with radii of about 1/2 fm would begin to touch and overlap only in the inner cores of extremely heavy neutron stars.
+The neutron star database, which was recently extended by adding the heaviest pulsar (PSR J0952--0607) observed so far, requires a much stiffer equation of state for neutron star matter compared to those of previous analyses.
+As a consequence, the baryon densities reached in the cores of even very heavy neutron stars do not exceed about five times the density of normal nuclear matter.
+In a baryon-dominated system, such densities correspond to average distances between any two baryons of 1 fm or larger.
+Chiral model descriptions of the nucleon suggest a scale separation between a compact valence quark core and a mesonic cloud, so the nucleonic cores with radii of about 1/2 fm would begin to touch and overlap only in the deep interior of extremely heavy neutron stars.
 The appearance of a strong first-order phase transition becomes unlikely under such conditions.
-This is consistent with the empirical results which suggest that extended phase coexistence regions and small minimum sound speeds are not favoured by the current data.
-This interpretation is further endorsed by the fact that fluctuations beyond mean-field approximation convert a possible first-order chiral phase transition into a smooth crossover at high densities.
-At the same time, a hadrons-to-quarks crossover scenario, or alternatively, baryonic matter as a strongly correlated relativistic Fermi liquid, remain both possible within the data-driven inferred constraints. \\ \\ \\ \\ \funding{Research partially supported by Deutsche Forschungsgemeinschaft (DFG grant TRR110) and National Natural Science Foundation of China (NSFC grant no. 11621131001) through the Sino-German CRC110 "Symmetries and the Emergence of Structure in QCD", and by the DFG Excellence Cluster ORIGINS.}
+This is consistent with the empirical results, which suggest that extended phase coexistence regions and small minimum sound speeds are not favored by the current data.
+This interpretation is further endorsed by the fact that fluctuations beyond the mean-field approximation convert a possible first-order chiral phase transition into a smooth crossover at high densities.
+However, this is at variance with conclusions about a strong deconfinement phase transition that have been drawn from datasets that do not yet include the 2.35 solar mass black widow pulsar.
+On the other hand, a continuous hadron-to-quark crossover scenario---or alternatively, baryonic matter as a strongly correlated relativistic Fermi liquid---remains possible within the inferred data-driven constraints.